“Everything always works out.”

 “Our whole vibe is an island vibe … this is definitely us,” Cheryl explained.

-Starting in mid-August three of the couple's craft drafts — Hogfish Amber, Sunsessional IPA and Iguana Bait, a very light German-style honey and hibiscus kolsch — are to be available at bars and restaurants Keyswide.
-It is their most significant expansion to date.
+Recently three of the couple’s craft drafts — Hogfish Amber, Sunsessional IPA and Iguana Bait, a very light German-style honey and hibiscus kolsch — became available at bars and restaurants Keyswide.

 Cheryl said they took the hardest route, brewing and marketing their product themselves according to their own standards and consistency, but it’s all for the pure love of beer.